prelert/engine-java/README.md

 The final parameter is a boolean indicating whether the stream is Gzipped compressed.
 If we accidentally set it to `true` for our uncompressed data the API returns an error.
-We can try that out.
+We can try that out:

     boolean success = engineApiClient.streamingUpload(baseUrl, jobId, fileStream, true);
     ApiError error = engineApiClient.getLastError();